francojohnc/Glide-ImageLoader/README.md

 #####Load Image with Callback Listener
  imageLoader.setListener(your listener);

-## and this is the core of the class you can change this line of codes dynamically
+## and this is the core of the structure from ImageLoader class you can change this line of codes dynamically

  ```
    public void load() {